blockwatch-cc/tzgo/README.md

 Micheline uses basic **primitives** for encoding types and values.
 These primitives can be expressed in JSON and binary format and TzGo can translate between them efficiently.
 Micheline also supports type **annotations** which are used by high-level languages to express complex data types like records and their field names.

+TzGo defines a basic `Prim` data type to work with Micheline primitives directly:

 ```go
 type Prim struct {
 	Type      PrimType // primitive type